no-guts-no-glory/SWM/README.md

 There is a handy little script 0-preview in the source folder which you can use to try SWM in you current window manager using the Xephyr X11 server.
 0-preview in turn uses 1-xinitrc to start some terminals when SWM starts up - just to give you some ideas on how to create startup applications.
 All this is for testing/experimenting only.

+## Miscellany
+I've included the source code for a handy little utility called launch-it.

+It's a simple application launcher which is activated by pressing WIN+space, by default.
+It'll show a simple dialog where you can start typing the app name and it'll show matches.
+You can then use the TAB (or Shift+TAB) key to navigate through them - only the best 5 matches are shown by default.
+Pressing the Enter/Return key will launch the selected application.
+It is written in Tcl/Tk, a much under-rated, yet well-thought-out, programming language.
+Launch-it depends on the stest utility that you need to install first.